Group actions on spheres with rank one isotropy: Discussion and examples

 \begin{corollary} If $X$ is a finite $G$-CW-complex with $X \simeq S^n$ and rank $k$ isotropy, then $\rk_p G \leq k+1$, for all primes $p$. \end{corollary}

-These results help to explain the rank conditions in Theorem A. If we have rank one isotropy, then we must assume that $G$ has rank two.
-However, condition (ii) on the $q$-rank of the normalizer quotient is only necessary for $p$-subgroups $H$, with $q \neq p$, for which $X^H \neq \emptyset$ is an integral homology sphere.
+\begin{remark} These results help to explain the rank conditions in Theorem A. First, if we have rank one isotropy, then we must assume that $G$ has rank two.
+However, condition (ii) on the $q$-ranks of normalizer quotients is not necessary in general for the existence of a finite $G$-CW complex homotopy equivalent to a sphere with rank one prime power isotropy (see Example \ref{ex:aseven} for $G=A_7$).

+In contrast, Lemma \ref{lem:ranktwoA}(ii) shows that in order to construct a $G$-homotopy representation (with prime power isotropy) the normalizer quotients must satisfy the $q$-rank conditions at all $p$-subgroups $H$, with $q \neq p$, for which $X^H \neq \emptyset$.
+It follows that the corresponding condition (ii) in the setting of Theorem \ref{thm:maintech} is in fact a necessary condition.
+Example \ref{ex:ExtraSpecial} shows that not every rank one $p$-subgroup $H$ must fix a point on $X$ even when $X$ is assumed to be a $G$-homotopy representation. \end{remark}

 In order to get a complete list of necessary conditions, we must have more precise control of the structure of the isotropy subgroups.
+It might also be possible to construct finite $G$-CW complexes $X \simeq S^n$ with rank one prime power isotropy, for which the fixed sets $X^H$ are not homotopy spheres.
+The work of Petrie \cite[Theorem C]{petrie1978} and tom Dieck \cite[Theorem 1.7]{tomDieck1985} explores this direction, but it is not clear to us that their results answer our question.

+An attractive open problem is the case of finite rank two groups of \emph{odd} order.
+Such groups admit $G$-representation spheres $S(W_p)$ for each prime $p \in \PG$, whose isotropy groups have $p$-rank one (see Adem \cite[5.29]{adem_2007}).
+These spheres $S(W_p)$ could be used as the preliminary $p$-local models, instead of the construction given in Section \ref{sec:prime p}, but one would still need to add and subtract homology to obtain the same homological dimension function at all primes.
+At present, we only know how to complete this step (as in Section \ref{sec:other primes}) under the conditions (ii) and (iii) of Theorem \ref{thm:maintech}.
+The problem is that these conditions may not always hold for the representation spheres $\{S(W_p): p \in \PG\}$.

-Now we discuss two applications of Theorem A and Theorem \ref{thm:maintech}.
+Now we discuss an application of Theorem A.

-\begin{example} \emph{The alternating group $G = A_6$ admits a finite $G$-CW-complex $X \simeq S^n$, with rank one isotropy}.
+\begin{example} \emph{The alternating group $G = A_6$ admits a finite $G$-homotopy representation $X$ with rank one prime power isotropy}.
 This follows from Theorem A once we verify that $G$ satisfies the necessary conditions.
 Note that $A_6$ has order $2^3\cdot 3^2\cdot 5=360$ so it automatically satisfies the condition about $\Qd(p)$, since it can not include an extra-special $p$-group of order $p^3$ for an odd prime $p$.
-For the $q$-rank condition, note that $\cS_G=\{2,3\}$, so we need to check this condition only for primes $p=2$ and $3$.
+For the $q$-rank condition, note that $\PG=\{2,3\}$, so we need to check this condition only for primes $p=2$ and $3$.
 Here are some easily verified facts:

 \begin{itemize} \item A $2$-Sylow subgroup $P\leq G$ is isomorphic to the dihedral group $D_8$, so all rank one $2$-subgroups are cyclic, and $\cH_2 = \{1, C_2, C_4\}$.

 \item $N_G(C_2)=P$, and $\rk _3( N_G(C_2)/C_2)=0$. \item $N_G(C_4)=P$ and $\rk _3( N_G(C_4)/C_4)=0$. \end{itemize}